mtgjson/mtgjson-website/docs/mtggraphql/README.md

 ### GraphQL Playground

-We provide an [GraphQL Playground](https://mtgjson.com/graphql) where you can query the server and get a response.
+We provide a [GraphQL Playground](https://mtgjson.com/graphql) where you can query the server and get a response.
 The playground consists of 3 main sections:

 - The top left, for your query.
 - The bottom left tabs, containing `HTTP HEADERS` for your authorization.